 All items of property, plant and equipment are carried at cost less accumulated depreciation and accumulated impairment losses, if any.
-Such cost includes purchase price, borrowing costs, and any cost directly attributable to bringing the asset to its working
+Such cost includes purchase price, borrowing costs, and any cost directly attributable to bringing the asset to its working condition for the intended use.

 Subsequent costs are added to existing item's carrying amount or recognised as a separate item, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-All other subsequent costs related to an item are charged to the swetement of profit and loss during the reporting period in which they are incurred.
+All other subsequent costs related to an item are charged to the statement of profit and loss during the reporting period in which they are incurred.